America (John Fahey album): Reception

-In his review of the reissue of America, music critic Richie Unterberger called it "...Fahey at his most ambitious... inventive acoustic guitar instrumentals that draw from folk and blues, with a sedate presentation that has a relaxing effect." and contrasts the CD reissue with the original LP.
-Will Hermes of Entertainment Weekly likewise contrasts favorably the two releases, stating "Restored to full scope, this set of chamber blues projects a sweeping panorama, combining epic originals with fractal readings of Skip James, Dvorak, and even "Amazing Grace".
+In his review of the reissue of America, music critic Richie Unterberger called it "Fahey at his most ambitious ... inventive acoustic guitar instrumentals that draw from folk and blues, with a sedate presentation that has a relaxing effect" and contrasts the CD reissue with the original LP.
+Will Hermes of Entertainment Weekly likewise contrasts favorably the two releases, stating, "Restored to full scope, this set of chamber blues projects a sweeping panorama, combining epic originals with fractal readings of Skip James, Dvorak, and even "Amazing Grace".
 A new cornerstone in a towering oeuvre."

-Matt Hanks of the now defunct No Depression magazine treats the reissue just as kindly, calling the reissue of America the "biggest debunker to date" of the improvement of the songs by reissue.
-"Heard in near-entirety, America transcends its already classic standing and becomes one of the most ambitious and epic records Fahey ever made... if you’re seeking one man’s ruminations on a world that has both enchanted and forsaken him, America is the Fahey effect you’re looking for."
+Matt Hanks of No Depression treats the reissue just as kindly, calling the reissue of America the "biggest debunker to date" of the improvement of the songs by reissue.
+"Heard in near-entirety, America transcends its already classic standing and becomes one of the most ambitious and epic records Fahey ever made ... if you’re seeking one man’s ruminations on a world that has both enchanted and forsaken him, America is the Fahey effect you’re looking for."

-Critic Greg Cahill of the Sonoma County Independent called the reissue "...rapturous in its beauty—a majestic, spacious work as grand in its deceptive simplicity as the early American landscape from which it draws inspiration."
+Critic Greg Cahill of the Sonoma County Independent called the reissue "rapturous in its beauty—a majestic, spacious work as grand in its deceptive simplicity as the early American landscape from which it draws inspiration."